kapitainsky/handbreak-RaspberryPi/README.md

 if you see some errors after `make clean` you can safely ignore them.
 This step is only needed to clean x265 interrupted build.

+and now we can start full Handbreak build

 ```
 make -j $(nproc)
 ```

-take a break - it finishes in about 30 min on RPi 3B+, twice as long on RPi 2B+
+you can take a break - It takes time.
+It finishes in about 30 min on RPi 3B+, twice as long on RPi 2B+

 ### 8. when finished we should have excecutable binaries ready